Rx Request & Policy

 DEA regulations prohibit refill orders of Hydrocodone combination products (HCPs) or other Schedule II-classified drugs after the initial written presciption.

 Patients needing additional narcotic pain relievers such as Norco, Vicodin, and Lortab at the conclusion of their initial prescription must now receive a NEW prescription from their physician to continue the drug.
-These new prescriptions must be picked up in person from your physician’s office.
 Please follow the below procedures if you need to request an additional supply for prescriptions classified as Schedule II drugs:

 1. MAKE YOUR REQUEST BY CONTACTING THE PHARMACY AT WHICH THE PRESCRIPTION WAS INITIALLY FILLED.
 If you are at the clinic for a regular or follow-up appointment, you may make your request during your appointment to save time.